Considered Harmful

 NIP-04

-More weaknesses become apparent when we drop the “public file system” analogy.
-The issue with this analogy is that it covers up that not all relays are trustworthy.
+More weaknesses become apparent when we poke some holes in the “public file system” analogy.
+The analogy covers up the issue that not all relays are trustworthy.
 If all we care about is getting a message out to the world, this isn’t a big deal since we just need one relay to work.
 But does that still apply to the private message use case?
 When the sender posts their private message to the receiver on relay X

 So NIP-04 leaves a bit to be desired from a privacy perspective.
 Are there possible improvements?